serghiou/best-of-data-science/best-of-statistics.md

 **[Statistical Thinking for the 21st Century.](http://statsthinking21.org/)** Book.
 This is probably the best book I have found combining teaching R with modern applications of statistical methods.
 I really like the focus of the author on statistical "thinking" and on using methods in such a way as to promote reproducibility.
 Very highly recommended to R novices or R experts, as well as a course textbook!

+**[Broadening Your Statistical Horizons.](https://bookdown.org/roback/bookdown-bysh/)** Book.
+Another well done bookdown.
+I like that this book goes beyond the basics without requiring much mathematical background and that it makes case studies available where the methods explained are used.
+They go through Poisson regression, likelihood methods and hierarchical models, which are rarely touched elsewhere.

 ***